You're viewing our UK & EU website and product specifications may be different in your location. Switch to our North American website.

 The members of the Board have a collective responsibility and legal obligation to promote the interests of the company and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the Chair of the Board.

-The Board consists of eight directors of whom five are executives (Samuel Heath, David Pick, Martyn Whieldon, Martin Harrison and Simon Latham) and three are independent non-executives (Anthony Buttanshaw, Martin Green and Ross Andrews).
+The Board consists of six directors of whom three are executives (Martyn Whieldon, Martin Harrison and Simon Latham) and three are independent non-executives (Anthony Buttanshaw, Martin Green and Ross Andrews).
 The Board is supported by two committees: Audit and Remuneration.
 The Board does not consider that it is of a size at present to require a separate nominations committee.

 Non-executive directors attend 7-9 board and board committee meetings per year and are available at other times as required for face-to-face and telephone meetings with the executive team.